| Burke County Smart Start works with many

 four-year-olds who are at risk of school failure and to prepare

 them for success in school.
-Contact: Debbie McLellan,
+Contact: Kathy Smith,

 Back to top of the page